softwaresaved/smp-service/CustomiseDMPonlineForSMP.md

 And a DCC-specific stylesheet:

     app/assets/stylesheets/bootstrap_and_overrides.css.less

+And public/_index.html and public/403.html use orange branding too.

 The DCC and DMPonline logo should be presented in an SMP service, with a 'powered by DMPonline' statement and associated web-links.